 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
-ASCO recommends that an annual mammogram of the breast that had cancer should be offered to men with a history of breast cancer treated with lumpectomy, if technically possible, regardless of their genetic predisposition.
-ASCO also recommends that an annual mammogram of the opposite side breast may be offered to men with a history of breast cancer and a predisposing genetic mutation that increases the risk of breast cancer.
-Screening with breast MRI is not recommended.
+After treatment for male breast cancer, the American Society of Clinical Oncology (ASCO) recommends that an annual mammogram of the affected breast should be offered to people with a history of male breast cancer treated with lumpectomy, if technically possible, regardless of their genetic predisposition.
+ASCO also recommends that an annual mammogram of the opposite side breast may be offered to patients with a history of male breast cancer and a predisposing genetic mutation that increases the risk of breast cancer.
+Screening with breast magnetic resonance imaging (MRI) is not recommended.

 In some instances, patients may be able to visit survivorship clinics that specialize in the post-treatment needs of people diagnosed with breast cancer.